 The results presented here are preliminary simulations.
 There are certainly opportunities to further optimise these decompositions and how to combine them appropriately.
 Potentially, one can incorporate the star edge decompositions from \cite{koch2023speedycontractionzxdiagrams,vollmeier2025graphicalstabilizerdecompositionsmulticontrol} (see appendix \ref{appendix:an_obs}).
-A definitive test would be to develop and integrate $\mathtt{quizx}$\footnote{The Rust version of $\mathtt{pyzx}$.} \cite{kissinger2020Pyzx} with the code from \cite{gidneyy2024cultivationdata} and carry out the end-to-end simulations.
+See section \ref{sec:numerical-methods} for an end-to-end $d=3$ circuit simulation via integration of cutting with \texttt{tsim} \cite{QuEraComputing_tsim_2026}.